spurin/kubernetes-v1.0-lab/tutorial.md

 To make this work, we need to take a step back in time since container-based environments using cgroups v2 won’t be suitable.
 Container solutions rely on Kernel-level operations, and without altering Kernel configurations, we can't switch back from cgroups v2.
 Therefore, we're opting to construct a virtual machine that mirrors the past.
 We'll specifically use Ubuntu 15.04 (released on April 23rd, 2015), building it with cloudimg to capture the essence of that era.

+Read the [documentation](https://github.com/kubernetes/kubernetes/blob/v1.0.0/docs/README.md) for Kubernetes v1.0, and explore which APIs have been removed and added since then at the [API Timeline](https://kube-api.ninja).

 To begin, change to the root directory, update apt and ignore any warnings -

 ```bash